frivolt/openrefinewiki/Installation-Instructions.md

 1. [Download OpenRefine here](http://code.google.com/p/google-refine/wiki/Downloads?tm=2).
 2. Install it as detailed below for your operating system.
-3. As long as OpenRefine is running, you can point your browser at <http://127.0.0.1:3333/> to use it, and you can even use it in several browser tabs and windows.
+3. As long as OpenRefine is running, you can point your browser at <http://127.0.0.1:3333/> to use it; you can even use it in several browser tabs and windows.
-4. If your running a proxy, you can change the IP configuration with -i, see **Running & Configuration** below, or use refine -help for options.
+4. If you're running a proxy, you can change the IP configuration with -i; see **Running & Configuration** below, or use `refine -help` for options.

 ## Development Version

-**(Anyone wanting the latest trunk version with bug fixes, but some might still be lurking)**
+**(Anyone wanting the latest trunk version with bug fixes, but some might still be lurking.)**

 Don't be scared.
-Just follow the [step-by-step to get & build the development version](http://code.google.com/p/google-refine/wiki/GetDevelopmentVersion)
+Just follow the [step-by-step to get & build the development version](http://code.google.com/p/google-refine/wiki/GetDevelopmentVersion).

 ## Install the Release Version on